radubozga/Freedom/README.md

 # Freedom

 Freedom is an iOS Swift App that helps the **Romanian deaf communicate with foreigners**.
-We use Google's Speech and Translation APIs to translate from speech in english to text in romanian.
+It uses Google's Speech and Translation APIs to translate from speech in english to text in romanian.

 The app is still in development - I am still testing it to find bugs and other useful features to implement.